 - Use the Social Security Death Index and the Recent Obituaries collection on GenealogyBank to document your more recently deceased family members, especially those that are distantly related.
 In addition to learning about the deceased, an obituary might provide names of living family that you didn’t know about.

 - Don’t forget that GenealogyBank has more than newspapers and recent obituaries.
-In addition to the Social Security Death Index, take some time today to check out the S. Federal Census, as well as the Government Publications and Historical Books collections.
+In addition to the Social Security Death Index, take some time today to check out the US census records, as well as the Government Publications and Historical Books collections.

 - Are you using your smartphone or tablet for genealogy?
 Start using your mobile device for genealogy at home or on the go by using the audio and video recording capabilities to interview family members, the camera to “digitize” documents, and other apps to take notes at conferences and society meetings.